Joy K. Ward: Education

 Ward received her bachelor's degree in biology from Penn State University in 1991.
-Moving to Durham, she completed her master's degree in botany in 1994 at Duke.
-This was quickly followed by a PhD, also from Duke, in botany that was completed in 1997.
-Since 1997, Ward has also published over 40 peer-reviewed articles.
+She completed her master's degree in botany in 1994 at Duke.
+She then earned a PhD, also from Duke, in botany in 1997.
+Since 1997, Ward has published over 40 peer-reviewed articles.

 Research interests

 Ward's primary research interests focus on how plants adapt to changing environments and conditions.
-As global warming has become a prevalent issue for all, Ward has directed her research to understanding how specific species of plants react to changes in the atmospheric concentration of carbon dioxide.
-Utilizing a holistic approach to her research, Ward is interested in understanding these changes on multiple levels - molecularly, physiologically, and evolutionary.
-Ward is better able to understand the long-term impacts of atmospheric changes by utilizing fossil records in her research.
-Understanding how plants have adapted to environmental shifts in the past is an integral part of Ward's research.
-With her arsenal of knowledge, Ward hopes to be able to contribute ideas and strategies for conserving and ensuring the health of earth's currently thriving ecosystems.
+As climate change has become an increasingly urgent issue worldwide, Ward has directed her research to understanding how specific species of plants react to changes in the atmospheric concentration of carbon dioxide.
+Ward approaches this question holistically, investigating molecular, physiological, and evolutionary changes.
+Notably, she uses fossil records in her research.